25 Things You Didn’t Know You Could Sell on eBay, From Pine Cones to Dentures

 If you’re anything like me, coffee mugs seem to just pile up.
 Go on a trip, get a mug.
 Friends give you mugs because you drink coffee.
 Someone sees a coffee mug with your name on it.

 You get the idea.
 Old coffee mugs can be sold on eBay because somewhere someone might be looking for the one you have.
-People often like to replace their favorite items if they break or wear out.
+People like to replace their favorite items if they break or wear out.
 Your mug doesn’t necessarily need to be a collectible.

 This post was originally published at I Am That Lady, where Lauren Greutman writes about getting out of $40,000 in debt by learning how to meal plan.
 She now teaches others how to meal plan and enjoy life on a budget.